microsoft/ClinicalTrialsBlueprint/docs/index.md

 # Clinical Trials Matching Service Blueprint

-## Requirements
+### Requirements
 * Clone/Download this repository to you local drive
 * [Install the Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-3.3.0)

-## Connect to Azure Subscription
+### Connect to Azure Subscription
 ```PowerShell
 Login-AzAccount

 Set-AzContext -Subscription <Your Subscription Name>
 ```

-## FHIR Server
+### FHIR Server
-Create a Resource group for the Fhir server
+Create a Resource group for the FHIR server.
+It must be in a separate resource group.

 ```PowerShell
 $fhirRg = New-AzResourceGroup -Name ctm-fhir-blueprint -Location eastus